Atul-Acharya-17/MiniMax/README.md

 # TicTacToe
-TicTacToe with MiniMax Algorithm using pygame
+TicTacToe with MiniMax Algorithm using pygame using pygame